Corporate Policies at Andrews Sykes

 The Company is committed in ensuring the health, safety and welfare of all employees and others who may be affected by our activities, The Company complies with all relevant legislation, preventing injury and ill health and to continuously improve the performance of our Occupational Health and Safety Management system, and is accredited to OHSAS 18001:2007.

 The Company is committed to reducing, so far as is reasonably practicable, the risks associated with all our operations and will not compromise health and safety for other objectives.
 The only way that this can be achieved is for every employee, in whatever capacity, to take reasonable care for the health and safety of themselves and others who may be affected by their activities.
 This is done by providing our employees with sufficient information, instruction, supervision and training and consulting with our employees on matters affecting their health, safety and welfare.
+To support continuous improvement, we will be transitioning from OHSAS18001, the current Health & Safety standard, to ISO45001, the new standard during 2019.

 6. Our Business Ethics